DylanCore13/ticket-lifecycle/README.md

  - Priority: Emergency.
-      - Mobile online banking down can lead to losses in revenue for the company.
+      - Mobile online banking down can lead to losses in revenue for the company or worse.
  - Assigned to: Jane Doe
  - SLA Plan: SEV-A
       - Business impacting, critical incident